alexandrenpl/agendo_inactive/README.md

 # Inactive Users per Equipment

-This Python application identifies users who haven't used specific lab equipment in the past X months, based on a CSV export from the Agendo booking system.
+This Python application identifies users who haven't used specific lab equipment in the past X months, based on a CSV report from the Agendo booking system 'Last user activity'.
 It features a simple and interactive graphical interface, allowing quick analysis, editing of filters, and visualisation of results.
 There is also an executable in dist directory.

 The input file should be a report named **Last user activity**, exported from Agendo.